jamii/jamii.github.com/consulting.md

 I'm particularly interested in leveraging Rust and Julia to outperform the competition, and I have several years of production experience in each.

-I also have years of experience in designing and building query languages, compilers, databases and interfaces.
+I also have years of experience in designing and building query languages, compilers, databases and tooling.

 > Jamie's work on staged compilation massively increased the productivity of our research team, letting them rapidly build high-performance compilers and systems libraries with less complexity and lower maintenance costs than existing tools.
 >